cheesi/high-performance-logging-dotnet/slides/slides.md

 </v-clicks>

 <!--
-Also in my opinion it is very hard to ready, there is no clear flow.
+Also, in my opinion it is very hard to ready, there is no clear flow.
 -->

 ---